 - Living in unsanitary conditions.
-Cholera can be caused and transmitted from unsanitary conditions with dirty environments.
+Cholera can be generated and transmitted from unsanitary conditions with dirty environments.

-- In cases of humanitarian or overcrowding crises, water supply and sanitation systems are disrupted, which can increase the risk of cholera transmission.
+- In humanitarian or overcrowding crises, water supply and sanitation systems are disrupted, which can increase the risk of cholera transmission.

-- Cholera is extremely contagious and is passed from person to person through infected fecal matter that has contaminated food or water and when someone else consumes it.
+- Cholera is highly contagious and is passed from person to person through infected fecal matter that has contaminated food or water and when someone else consumes it.

-- If you have someone around you who suffers from cholera, then the tendency to become contaminated may increase.
+- If you have someone around you who suffers from cholera, becoming contaminated may increase.

 In most cases, cholera is asymptomatic.

-The first symptoms of cholera when they appear, are indicated in the form of an upset stomach.
+When they appear, the first symptoms of cholera are indicated in the form of an upset stomach.

-Presence of diarrhea and nausea that cause a patient’s body to lose a large amount of electrolytes.
+The presence of diarrhea and nausea causes a patient’s body to lose many electrolytes.

 Dehydration occurs when the patient has this reduction in electrolyte levels.

-Vomiting occurs during the onset of cholera, and can last for a long time, therefore it becomes essential that any nausea condition should be treated as soon as possible, to avoid dehydration.
+Vomiting occurs during the onset of cholera and can last for a long time.
+Therefore it becomes essential that any nausea condition be treated as soon as possible to avoid dehydration.

-Diarrhea in cholera is often a different shade, pale and milky in color and extremely watery.
+Diarrhea in cholera is often a different shade, pale and milky in color and highly watery.

 Muscle pain is very severe depending on the level of the disease.